schmoelder/diss/doc/03_methods_software_design/04_testing.md

     Raises
     ------
     TypeError
-        If the radius is not a float or int
+        If the radius is not a float
     ValueError
         If the radius is negative.

     """
-    if not isinstance(r, (float, int)):
+    if not isinstance(r, float):
         raise TypeError("The radius has to be float.") if r < 0:
         raise ValueError("The radius cannot be negative.")